ImperialCollegeLondon/MSE404-MM/docs/labs/lab08/readme.md

 <!--        ??? tip "Extra notes: what does the symbols `T_2  G_15 P_4   I+R` mean?
 (For your interest only)" -->
 <!--            The first symbol tell us the degeneracy of this normal mode.
 The symbols `G_15 P_4` is the label of this normal mode in a language familiar to vibrational spectroscopists.
 Lastly, the symbol `I+R` tells us that both **I**nfrared and **R**aman spectroscopy can detect this normal mode.  -->
 ??? tip "Extra notes - symmetry reduction in Quantum Espresso (for the interested)"
      The purpose of symmetry reduction in Quantum Espresso is to minimise the number of calculations required.
 In the case of molecular normal mode calculations, it is about minimising the number of DFPT calculations.
 This is a powerful procedure because many molecules demonstrates symmetry.

-The code is much better able to detect the symmetry of the molecule.
-This is very important for calculations of the vibrations.
-If the code understands that all the hydrogen atoms are equivalent by symmetry, it only needs to calculate the derivatives of the energy with respect to one of the hydrogen positions, and then it can populate the full dynamical matrix based on the symmetry of the system.
+    In the above task, by placing the center of the molecule at the origin, and giving the H atoms the same $x,y$ coordinates except for the sign, the code understands that all the hydrogen atoms are equivalent by rotations.
+Then, it only needs to calculate the derivatives of the energy with respect to one of the hydrogen positions, and populate the full dynamical matrix based on the symmetry of the system.

      Quantum Espresso tells you what symmetries has been identified in the molecule in `ph.out` in a rather specific notation.
 It is written in a convention more familiar to the vibrational spectroscopy community.
 You can look up Raman spectroscopy and Mulliken symbols if you are interested.